nirajtamang1/UserAuthenticationSystem/README.md

 •	password: 12345678

-Note: First open the backend URL after some second open frontend URL so that the application will run smoothly.
+Note: First open the backend URL after backend URL open completely open frontend URL so that the application will run smoothly.

 **Project Structure:**